springbov/dndsrd5.2_markdown/src/03_Classes/07_Paladin.md

 - Gain the following traits from the Core Paladin Traits table: Hit Point Die, proficiency with Martial weapons, and training with Light and Medium armor and Shields.
 - Gain the Paladin's level 1 features, which are listed in the Paladin Features table.
 See the multiclassing rules in "Character Creation" to determine your available spell slots.

+### Paladin Class Features

+As a Paladin, you gain the following class features when you reach the specified Paladin levels.
+These features are listed in the Paladin Features table.

 Table: Paladin Features: —Spell Slots per Spell Level—

 | Level | Proficiency Bonus | Class Features                                | Channel Divinity | Prepared Spells | 1 | 2 | 3 | 4 | 5 |